 ‘Family film’ stirs up Catholic outrage

-Based on Northern Lights, New Line Cinema’s $180 million-budget The Golden Compass (2007) was an ambitious attempt to replicate the studio’s success with their The Lord of the Rings trillion-dollar trilogy.
+Based on Northern Lights, and starring Nicole Kidman, Dakota Blue Richards, and Daniel Craig, New Line Cinema’s $180 million budget The Golden Compass (2007) was an ambitious attempt to replicate the studio’s success with their The Lord of the Rings trillion-dollar trilogy.

-Adapted and directed by Chris Weitz (who was temporarily replaced by Anand Tucker), the special-effects-laden movie traces the adventures of an orphaned girl (Dakota Blue Richards) living in an alternate Earth ruled by the Magisterium, a theocratic organization that, for mysterious reasons, supports a gang of child kidnappers.
+Adapted and directed by Chris Weitz (who was temporarily replaced by Anand Tucker), the special-effects-laden movie traces the adventures of an orphaned girl (Richards) living in an alternate Earth ruled by the Magisterium, a theocratic organization that, for mysterious reasons, supports a gang of child kidnappers.

-Even though New Line and Weitz took pains to skirt the philosophical/theological aspects of the original, The Golden Compass generated quite a bit of Catholic outrage upon its U.S. release, with the Denver archbishop carping about the movie’s “aggressively anti-religious, anti-Christian undercurrent” and the Catholic League calling for its boycott.
+Even though New Line and Weitz took pains to skirt the philosophical/theological aspects of the original, The Golden Compass generated some Catholic outrage upon its U.S. release, with the Denver archbishop carping about the movie’s “aggressively anti-religious, anti-Christian undercurrent” and the Catholic League calling for its boycott.

 However debatable, the general consensus is that the controversy hurt the film, which had been marketed as “family entertainment.”
 Compounding matters, critical reception was less than enthusiastic, with The Christian Science Monitor’s Peter Rainer summing up, “The only thing missing is richly imagined characters, a comprehensible story line, good acting, and satisfying special effects.”